-What WRITING BLOG POSTS ABOUT PS did was start bringing all sorts of crazy cases (not crazy people) out of the woodwork.
+What WRITING BLOG POSTS ABOUT PS did was start bringing all sorts of crazy cases (not crazy people, but hardcore cases) out of the woodwork.
 Pelvic floor injuries, a variety of wild anomalies (mostly involving unusual bifurcations in either the sciatic nerve or the piriformis muscle), and any number of problems that were almost impossible to understand in light of the difficulties in imaging the area with MRI --- the most common standardized test used today.

 Because of what I've seen clinically, I would argue that incidence of Piriformis Syndrome is far underestimated.
 And because I've helped many people with Piriformis Syndrome, not a day goes by that I do not get at least a handful of emails from people wondering if I can help their particular problem (HERE).
 About the only thing I can promise these people is that they will know after ONE TREATMENT whether or not my approach is going to help.
 To the best of my knowledge, I've never had anyone get worse.